Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Related Work

 Hartmann et al. \citep{hartmann2023political} examined ChatGPT's political orientation across multiple standardized political ideology tests, finding consistent evidence of pro-environmental and left-libertarian stances.
 Their study employed established political science instruments including the Political Compass test and Wahl-O-Mat voting advice application, providing cross-validated evidence of ideological positioning.
 Importantly, they found that these biases persisted across different prompting strategies and interaction modes, suggesting they are deeply embedded in model weights rather than artifacts of particular prompts.

 More recent work has expanded the scope of political bias research to encompass multiple models and national contexts.
-Röttger et al. \citep{rottger2024political} developed a multilingual benchmark using parliamentary data from Dutch, Norwegian, and Spanish legislatures, finding that LLMs consistently cluster in centre-left political space across languages.
-Their entity bias index (EBI) revealed asymmetric treatment of political parties, with right-wing parties receiving systematically more negative framing.
-These findings have been corroborated by studies at Stanford \citep{stanford2024partisan}, which found that both Republican and Democratic users perceive left-leaning bias in LLM political discussions, suggesting the bias is sufficiently pronounced to be detected by lay users.
+Chen et al. \citep{rottger2024political} constructed political-bias benchmarks by aligning model-generated voting predictions with verified parliamentary voting records from the Dutch, Norwegian, and Spanish legislatures, finding that state-of-the-art LLMs consistently display left-leaning or centrist tendencies alongside clear negative bias toward right-conservative parties across languages.
+These findings have been corroborated by analyses at Stanford \citep{stanford2024partisan}, which found that both Republican and Democratic users perceive left-leaning bias in LLM political discussions, suggesting the bias is sufficiently pronounced to be detected by lay users.

-The evolution of political bias over time presents another dimension of concern.
-Liu et al. \citep{liu2024temporal} tracked changes in model political stance across different release versions, finding that while some bias reduction occurred in newer models, fundamental ideological orientations remained stable.
-This persistence suggests that bias mitigation efforts by model developers have had limited success, and that more fundamental interventions in training data curation or model architecture may be necessary.
+The breadth of political bias across models presents another dimension of concern.
+Peng et al. \citep{liu2024temporal}, using a persona-free, topic-specific evaluation of 43 LLMs developed in the U.S., Europe, China, and the Middle East, found that most models lean center-left or left ideologically, and that model scale and openness were not strong predictors of behavior---suggesting that alignment strategy and institutional context play a more decisive role in shaping political expression.
+This indicates that bias mitigation efforts by model developers have had limited success, and that more fundamental interventions in training data curation or alignment strategy may be necessary.